 Based on the information you have already provided, some or all of the information will be pre-filled.
 If you need to make any edits, you can use the Edit links on the right to jump to that page.
 You can use the navigation panel to return to this page.

 Once you have submitted your consent for us to file your extension, we’ll make a few last checks and let you know if anything else is needed.
-Then, we’ll notify you when your extension was accepted by the IRS!
+If not, then you’ll just continue to the next page.
+In the background, we’ll be processing your extension filing directly with the IRS.
+Then, we’ll notify you via email when your extension was accepted by the IRS!

 Three Important Notes About Filing with MyExpatTaxes